 All license-exempt family, friend and neighbor providers must have DWS Child Care Approval from the Department of Health, Child Care Licensing (CCL) Program before DWS subsidy payments can be authorized.

-License Exempt Programs
+License Exempt (LE) Programs

 Child Care facilities and programs not subject to child care licensing requirements must have a License Exempt DWS Child Care Approval from the Department of Health, Child Care Licensing (CCL) Program before DWS funding, including child care subsidy payments and grants, can be authorized.